abpframework/abp/docs/en/Startup-Templates/Application-Single-Layer.md

 ## Solution Structure

-If you don't specify any additional options while creating an `app-nolayers` template, you will have a solution like shown below:
+If you don't specify any additional options while creating an `app-nolayers` template, you will have a solution as shown below:

 ![](../images/bookstore-single-layer-solution-structure.png)